 The Urban Arts Crawl celebrates the burgeoning, unique art scene in historic Downtown Corning, each month presenting distinct artists, exhibitions and cultural experiences.
-A self-guided, art-centric trail held on the final Friday of each month (September through May), The Crawl includes stops at internationally acclaimed museums, community art centers and independent galleries alike.
+A self-guided, art-centric trail held on the final Friday of each month (September through May), from 5-8pm, The Crawl includes stops at internationally acclaimed museums, community art centers and independent galleries alike.
+The event, and each of the participating venues, is free and open to the public.

 Artist talks, demonstrations, exhibition openings, modern dance performances, public art projects, live music, craft beverage tastings and more make The Crawl a truly festive and diverse experience.
 Whether you’re a seasoned art collector or just out to see something different, the Urban Arts Crawl in Corning will spark your creative side.

 Each month, Urban Corning will conclude the evening with a post-crawl social meet-up.
-This month, join us for a casual evening of drinks at Hand + Foot.
+This month, join us for a casual evening of drinks at The Cellar.

 The Urban Arts Crawl is proudly presented by The Rockwell Museum, The ARTS Council of the Southern Finger Lakes and Urban Corning.